East Brunswick Public Library :: Our Community

 East Brunswick Township was incorporated in 1860.
 The head of East Brunswick government was the Chairman of the Township Committee from 1860 -1964.
 From 1954 on, he was called the mayor, but the office was not directly elected until 1964.

-East Brunswick Elected Mayors (winners in italics)
+East Brunswick Elections - Mayors (winners in italics)

 2004 William Neary v.
 Christi Calvano